CSC Carrier Supporting Carrier is a hierarchical MPLS VPN architecture between the Service Providers.

 Let’s look at what problem Carrier Supporting Carrier Architecture solves.

-Customer’s 2 sites are connected two same Service Provider which receives an MPLS VPN service from another Service Provider.
+Customer’s 2 sites are connected to the POP locations of a Service Provider which receives an MPLS VPN service from another Service Provider.

-In the above picture from the SP-1 point of view, SP-S just provides a reachability between the SP-1 devices.
+In the above picture from the SP-1 point of view, SP-2 just provides a reachability between the SP-1 devices.

 SP-2 doesn’t know anything about SP-1’s customer prefixes.This brings to solution a scalability.